darcysaum/heapaudit/README.md

 HeapAudit is a java agent which audits heap allocations for JVM processes.

+HeapAudit runs in two modes:

-HeapAudit requires a simple integration hook to be implemented by the java process of interest.
+- STATIC: This requires a simple integration hook to be implemented by the java process of interest.
 The callback hook defines how the allocations are recorded and the callback code is only executed when the java agent is loaded.
+- DYNAMIC: This injects HeapQuantile recorders to all matching methods and dumps heap allocations to stdout when removed.

 ## Building the HeapAudit java agent